PedroGaya/hellblazers/content/player-rules/03-dice-rolls.md

 Roll to condense a sequence you don't want to play out in detail, but still want to leave it up to the dice. **_Roll 2d_**, resolving it all as a single action roll, then narrate a few beats.
 Keep things moving or zoom in on a grim.

 If multiple PCs join, **_each rolls 2d and shares the risk_**.
 Collaborate on the results.
 6s on separate rolls don't count towards criticals.

+## Tension Roll

+The GM rolls the tension pool to delegate a decision to pure luck, using the amount of dropped dice to guide the fiction (can be both).
+In general, results are unfavorable to the players, proportional to how many dice were dropped.